Do You Need Auto Insurance for When You Borrow a Friend’s Car?

 Sam from Glendale, CA asks, “Are You Covered If You Take Your Buddy’s Car For A Ride?”

-If your friend lets you borrow his car, does his auto insurance cover you?
-In most places, it depends on what you’re using the car for and how much you’re using it.
+If your friend lets you borrow his car, will his auto insurance cover you?
+In most cases, it depends on what you’re using the car for and how much you’re using it.

-If you only borrow your buddy’s car once in a great while, or very irregularly, most likely your buddy’s policy will cover you when you drive the car.
-Any auto policy will strictly define whom it covers, and you can look it up in the definitions section of the policy.
+If you only borrow your friend’s car once in a while, or very irregularly, most likely your friend’s policy will cover you when you drive the car.
+Any auto policy will strictly define who it covers, and you can look it up in the definitions section of the policy.
 You’ll want to look for the definition of an “insured person” to get an idea of who’s covered.

 For instance, an “insured person” may be any person that drives the car with the permission of the driver or a relative of the driver.
 If you take this definition, if a relative gives you permission to drive his car, you’re covered by his car insurance policy – just so long as your other actions while you were using the car also fall within policy guidelines.